 Ad Impression Tracking Software: What You Need to Know

-Last updated: May 25, 2026
+Last updated: June 24, 2026

-Digital ad budgets keep raising the proof bar.
-IAB and PwC reported U.S. internet ad revenue reached "$294.6 billion" in 2025.
-They also reported "13.9%" year-over-year growth.
+Paid media keeps raising the proof bar.
+IAB and PwC reported that U.S. internet ad revenue reached "$294.6 billion" in 2025, up "13.9%" year over year.

 What Is Ad Impression Tracking Software?